dhaval-k-simformsolutions/flutter_tips_and_tricks/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Title:**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A Title of your Feature request.

-**Describe the solution you'd like**
+**Description**
-A clear and concise description of what you want to happen.
+A brief description of your Feature request.

-**Describe alternatives you've considered**
+**Reasons why you need this Feature**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise reason that why you need this feature in the upcoming release of this package.

-**Additional context**
+**Additional comment**
 Add any other context or screenshots about the feature request here.